"He's nuts mom" - Heard shared fears about Depp in 2013 | International

 "He's nuts mom" - Heard shared fears about Depp in 2013

+Depp, 57, gave evidence last week, denying all Heard's allegations of violence and abuse and saying she assaulted him.
 "He's nuts mom.
 Violent and crazy.
-I am heartbroken that THIS is who I love," Heard said in one of a series of texts she sent to her mother on a single day in March 2013, which were read out by a lawyer.
-According to Heard, Depp had been up all night snorting cocaine and drinking whisky when he turned violent after becoming enraged by the sight of a painting by her former partner, Tasya van Ree, hanging on the wall of her apartment.
+I am heartbroken that THIS is who I love," Heard said in one of the texts she sent her mother on a day in March 2013 when, according to her, Depp was in a drug- and alcohol-induced rage.

 "I feel like I'm on a very fast train that's about to explode but I don't want to jump off and leave my love behind.
 So I stay on the train.
 Even though I know it's about to explode," she said in another text.
 Asked to explain what she meant by that, Heard told the court: "I was so in love with Johnny at that time."

-She said that when he was clean and sober, he was generous and loving.
-"He's a remarkable man when he's like that.
-I didn't want to lose that.
-I always held out hope he would get clean and sober."
-"MR HYDE ON A BINGE"

-However, in other texts the same day, she told her mother t Depp had not hit her, that she was "ok physically", and that he was "raging in general" rather than being violent with her.
-Those texts appeared to contradict her sworn witness statement to the court, in which she said he had grabbed her, shaken her and shoved her against a wall during the incident.
+"Johnny reached out to shove me out of the way to lunge at Amber," Henriquez said, adding that she was standing at the top of a flight of stairs at the time and had feared being pushed down.
+Henriquez said that, to protect her, Heard had struck Depp -- in line with what Heard herself had told the court.
+"There was a struggle with me stuck in the middle of it, and he really went for Amber," Henriquez said.
+"Johnny grabbed her by the hair with one hand and I saw him punch her in the head really hard with his other hand multiple times."

+Laws put it to Henriquez that she had fabricated that account and many other details in order to help her sister.
+"I am telling the truth," Henriquez said.

-Asked why she told her mother that he had not hurt her, Heard said that her father had been violent towards her mother throughout their marriage, and that she became concerned her mother would tell her father about Depp's violence towards her.
-She said she feared her father's possible reaction to that.
+Earlier, Heard was asked why she now said that Depp had grabbed her, shaken her and shoved her against a wall during the March 2013 incident, when at the time she had texted her mother that he had not hit her and that she was "ok physically".
+Heard said her father had been violent towards her mother throughout their marriage, and that she became concerned her mother would tell her father about Depp's violence towards her.
+She was afraid of what her father's reaction would be.

-Heard also texted that "the crazy mood swings and binges are really difficult for me to handle".
-"My heart is broken," she said.
-"It's Dr Jekyll and Mr Hyde - on a binge."

-After Heard completed her testimony, the court heard evidence from her younger sister, Whitney Henriquez.
-Henriquez recounted that on the day in March 2013 when Heard had been texting their mother, she had arrived at the apartment several hours into the incident to try and help Depp calm down.

-"It was immediately apparent to me that Amber was upset and had been crying," Henriquez said in a written statement, released as she began her oral testimony.
-"Her face was swollen, but at that stage I didn't know he had been physical with her.
-I noticed one side of her face was super-red and she had what looked like a split lip and I remember thinking to myself 'that's not from crying'."

-Henriquez rejected accusations by Depp's lawyer that she was telling lies in order to back up her sister's account.
+On Friday, the court is due to hear the conclusion of Henriquez's testimony as well as evidence from the last three witnesses, who are friends of Heard's.
 The trial is set to conclude next week, although no ruling is expected immediately.

 - READ MORE ON: